edi414/MarketHub-App/README.md

 https://github.com/edi414/ERP_Automation/assets/80610321/09f24308-127b-483f-9f80-c7745f461f17

-The idea of the System is:
+The idea of the system is:

 _"This system addresses the challenge of consolidating multiple decentralized and disconnected systems, thereby reducing operational inefficiencies and the need for manual, unsupervised tasks"._